Clinical Trials (PDQ®)

 - Untreated brain metastases.
 (Brain metastases that have been treated, which no longer require corticosteroid therapy and are without progression by MRI assessment at least 6 weeks after definitive therapy are acceptable.)

 - Received investigational drug within 30 days prior to study dosing.
-Patients may participate in non-interventional or observational clinical studies; participation in the 10PLK13 registry study is a requirement for enrollment in 12PLK01.
+Patients may participate in non-interventional or observational clinical study (ies)

 - Concomitant disease or condition that would interfere with the conduct of the study or that would, in the opinion of the Investigator, pose an unacceptable risk to the patient in this study.